barrydunne/docker/Readme.md

   - Any message that cannot be handled due to an exception in the handler will be retried after a 30 second delay.
 Retries will occur indefinitely with no expiry.
   - A second API endpoint will be available that accepts the job id and returns the status (Accepted, Processing, Failed (with reason), Complete)
   - The directions, image and weather tasks are all dependent on the geocoding task which must complete first.
 Once geocoding is complete the other tasks will run in parallel.
   - There will be no direct communication between the services, or knowledge of each other.
-Services may only connect to the shared 'cloud' infrastructure.
+Services may only connect to the shared cloud infrastructure.
   - All external services used (geocoding, directions, weather, imaging) will be injected using interfaces and dummy implementations will be available to avoid the requirement for external API keys when running the application.
-  - All cloud services used (message queues, secrets, file storage, email) will be injected using interfaces and local docker based implementations will be available to avoid the requirement for AWS or Azure accounts when running the application.
+  - All cloud services used (message queues, secrets, file storage, email) will be injected using interfaces.
+Docker based implementations will be available to avoid the requirement for AWS or Azure accounts when running the application.
   - As a development aid, all services should provide HTTP API endpoints to allow developers to post events.
 This is in addition to the normal ingestion method of subscribing to published events.
 Whether the event is received via message or HTTP request the same processing will be performed.
 It is not required to return any content in the response to the HTTP requests.
   - Centralised logging and metrics are required detailing durations and counters for every operation.
   - All logging related to a job, from any component, will include the job id as a correlation id to allow tracing of all activity for a single job